Infineon/Community-Code-Examples/mtb_training/session01/README.md

 ## Using the Material
-The PowerPoint presentation has the content used in the training.
-To go ahead with the training, you need to download certain pre-requisites mentioned in the Pre-Requisites.pdf document.
+The file _Introduction_to_ModusToolbox.pdf_ has the slides used in the training.
+To go ahead with the training, you need to download certain pre-requisites mentioned in the _Pre-Requisites.pdf_ document.